OnekiDevs/offdjs/README.md

 **offdjs** synchronize the commands of your files and those already registered automatically when you turn on.
 There are several options to set on `offdjs.config.js` with the `syncCommands` property:

 -   `'none'`: Skip this process and do not sync or upload any command
--   `files_to_discord`: Synchronize all the commands with the local files, deleting the ones that are not local and uploading the ones that are missing
+-   `local_to_remote_strict`: Synchronize all the commands with the local files, deleting the ones that are not local and uploading the ones that are missing
+-   `local_to_remote`: Upload the local commands to discord by overwriting them but without deleting any

 ## interactions